-Solid cherry frame with 2 coats of Warm Cherry Stain and 4 coats of a wipe on gel satin finish.
+Cherry frame, 2 coats of Warm Cherry Stain, 4 coats of satin finish.

 These basics will get you off and running.

-The "MC" stands for "Mother's Choice" - these are the items that my mother prefers, though other options certainly work.
+The "MC" stands for "Mom's Choice" - these are the items that my mom prefers, though other options certainly work.

 Remember, when you think about how to stain, its much like how to make a picture frame - you need to find the tools and techniques that work best for you.

 Never forget safety either.
-While staining supplies don't sound very dangerous, they can be if you're careless.
-Be sure to have plenty of ventillation, use a respirator and properly dispose of oily rags and brushes.
+While stains don't sound very dangerous, they can be if you're careless.
+Be sure to have plenty of ventilation, use a respirator and properly dispose of oily rags and brushes.